 After we have reviewed your application, we may invite you to interview.
 Our interviews are designed to help us learn more about you and for you to learn more about Stanford GSB.

-During your interview, a trained member of our global MBA alumni community or admissions staff will ask questions to evaluate your candidacy and answer your questions so you can assess whether the Stanford MBA Program is right for you.
+During your interview, a trained member of our global MBA alumni community or an MBA admissions officer will ask you questions that enable us to evaluate your candidacy.
+You will also have the opportunity to ask questions in order to assess whether the Stanford MBA Program is right for you.

 What We Seek to Learn

-Where We Interview
+How We Interview

-- Round 2: early February to mid March
+- Round 2: mid-January to mid-March

-- Round 3: mid-April to early May
+- Round 3: late April to mid-May